 Tunisia lifts curfew imposed following riots

-TUNIS, June 15 (Reuters) - Tunisia lifted a night time curfew on Friday imposed earlier this week following riots by Salafi Islamists and others over an art exhibition they deemed insulting to Islam.
+TUNIS (Reuters) - Tunisia lifted a night time curfew on Friday imposed earlier this week following riots by Salafi Islamists and others over an art exhibition they deemed insulting to Islam.

 One man died in the unrest which broke out on Tuesday in Tunis and started spreading to other parts of the country.

-There had been fears of further trouble on Friday after Salafi leaders, who follow a puritanical interpretation of Islam, and the ruling moderate Islamist Ennahda party both called for protests in defence of religion.
+There had been fears of further trouble on Friday after Salafi leaders, who follow a puritanical interpretation of Islam, and the ruling moderate Islamist Ennahda party both called for protests in defense of religion.

 Security forces deployed in large numbers on Friday around the Fateh Mosque, which is dominated by Salafis, but worshippers went home peacefully after prayers.

-"After the improvement in the security situation and considering the interests of citizens, the ministry of interior and national defence has decided to end the curfew," the interior ministry later said in a statement on its Facebook page.
+"After the improvement in the security situation and considering the interests of citizens, the ministry of interior and national defense has decided to end the curfew," the interior ministry later said in a statement on its Facebook page.